multirobot-use/mission_planner/README.md

 sudo matlab -nodisplay -nosplash -r "gen_matlab_msgs; exit"
 ```

-We will also need to include [task_planner](https://github.com/multirobot-use/task_planner) installation folder and subfolders in the MATLAB's path.
+You will also need to include the [mrta_heuristic_planner](https://github.com/multirobot-use/mrta_heuristic_planner) installation folder and subfolders in the MATLAB's path.

-If you experience problems related with the python executable while executing the above script, you may find useful to create a virtual python environment, e.g., in my case, ROS need python3.8 to be the default python executable, but MATLAB 2023b needs python3.9.
-Creating a virtual python environment and specifying it's executable route in the ROS Toolbox Preferences solved the problem for me:
+If you experience problems related with the python executable while executing the above script, you may find useful to create a virtual python environment.
+For instance, if ROS needs python3.8 to be the default python executable, but MATLAB 2023b needs python3.9., creating a virtual python environment and specifying it's executable route in the ROS Toolbox Preferences could solve this issue:

 ```bash
 cd ~